-Building electrification will not occur at sufficient scale without a strong policy framework.
-While building electrification using high efficiency heat pumps is technologically feasible today and common in parts of the Pacific Northwest, Europe, and Japan, there are currently only a handful of cost-effective applications in California, mostly in new construction and large-scale retrofits.7 In order to expand and accelerate building electrification as a GHG mitigation strategy, ARB needs to signal the need for policy support from other regulatory agencies, mainly the CPUC and CEC.
+Building electrification will not occur at the scale described in the Alternative 1 scenario without a strong policy framework.
+While building electrification using high efficiency heat pumps is technologically feasible today and common in parts of the Pacific Northwest, Europe, and Japan, there are currently only a handful of cost-effective applications in California, mostly in new construction and large-scale retrofits.12 In order to expand and accelerate building electrification as a GHG mitigation strategy and to achieve the targets in Alternative 1, ARB needs to signal the need for policy support from other regulatory agencies, mainly the CPUC and CEC.